jkriste/hangman/README.md

 After that, you can type in `java -jar ` and drag + drop the downloaded jar to your terminal.
 After that, all you need to do is press enter!
 The game will take care of the rest.

+Lucky  for you, if this is a nuisance to you and you don't like terminals, you can simply double-left-click the `Hangman.jar` file and it will open.
+Best of luck!

 ## Planned Features

 - Single-player: